mcgarrah/quicksight_demo/README.md

   * The `vpc_subnet_ids` can be provided or an automatic lookup of the `vpc_id` subnets will be used.
   * The Event Bridge synchronize parameters default to `DISABLED` and noon UTC everyday.
 Update those to make `ENABLED`.
   * `OIDC Provider` creation for Okta is not complete.
 Still working on the OKTA XML file as a secret.
+  * The actual `Quicksight` account resource is not provisioned but the `outputs` section has the major parameters provided.
   * Additional work on the Python Lambda Layer and Python Lambda Code is required.

 Overall, this Terraform code automates a large part of the provisioning of resources required to integrate Okta with AWS Quicksight for user and group management.